2025 dates for your space and climate events calendar

 European Climate Change Adaptation Conference (ECCA) 2025, Rimini, Italy, June 16th-18th

 A dynamic event dedicated to sharing climate adaptation implementation experiences, showcasing cutting-edge research, and fostering collaboration on climate change impacts and adaptation.
-Organised by JPI Climate and the MAGICA Horizon project.
-Register interest here.
+The first announcements of sessions have been released.
+Register free to access a live stream of the plenaries as an online delegate.
+Visit the website.

 London Climate Action Week, June 21st-29th